JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 ![Neural ODE Train](https://user-images.githubusercontent.com/1814174/51585825-dc3f8480-1ea8-11e9-8498-18cf55fba3e6.gif)

-Notice that what's not being learned is the solution to the ODE.
+Notice that we are not learning a solution to the ODE.
-Instead, what's learned is the tiny ODE system from which the ODE solution is generated.
-I.e., the neural network inside the neural_ode layer has learned this function:
+Instead, what we are learning is the tiny ODE system from which the ODE solution is generated.
+I.e., the neural network inside the neural_ode layer learns this function:

 Thus **it learned a compact representation of how the time series works**, and it can easily extrapolate to what would happen with